 You will be on your feet for 4-5 hours during your touring in Tokyo.

-Due to limited coach parking, you may need to walk for 15 minutes on flat road to reach some areas.
+Due to limited coach parking, you may need to walk around 15 minutes on flat road to reach some areas.

 Please note that throughout your time in Japan, some temples, restaurants and other venues, including the dinner cruise, may require you to remove your shoes before entering.
 Bare feet are not considered respectful.
 Therefore, it is recommended that you carry spare socks in your day bag during your trip.

-Tokyo Skytree - The tallest structure in Japan, Tokyo Skytree is predominantly a television and radio broadcast tower.
-It was built to withstand earthquakes.
+Tokyo Skytree - The tallest structure in Japan, Tokyo Skytree is predominantly a television and radio broadcast tower and is earthquake resistant.